 FIRE BAN – Effective May 7, the fire ban has been lifted.
 Please read the notice here for burning guidelines.

-CONSTRUCTION – Non-essential outdoor construction is permitted at this time.
+CONSTRUCTION – Home builds/renovations may occur – ensure masks are worn by yourself and the repair person) and physical distancing of 2 metres (6ft).
 Guidelines have been put in to place for new home construction and emergency repairs.
 Please read the notice here.
 If you require a building permit, the form can be found here.